Here in “Sports City USA”, it’s never too early to start playing team sports. Does your preschooler have what it takes to join a team?

-Frisco Baseball and Softball Association offers blast ball for birth dates beginning as young as April 30, 2016.
+Frisco Baseball and Softball Association offers blast ball starting at 3U.
 Fall registration is currently open and fun on the field is guaranteed!
 Teams are coached by parent volunteers and league directions do their best to assign players based upon their school attendance zone.
-T-ball is also offered for birthdates beginning April 30, 2014.
+T-ball is also offered starting at 5U.

 I9 Sports at Shawnee Sports Complex offers T-ball starting at age three.
 Kids will attend a 30 minute practice immediately followed by a 30 minute instructional game for the 6 week season.
 Parents and coaches are allowed to assist on the field as needed, with recommended assistance at pitcher and first base.
-Games will take place on Saturdays between 11 am and 5 pm.
+Games take place on weekends.

 Basketball programs generally start for children entering kindergarten but Frisco has several options for 3 and 4 year olds to hoop it up!
 Basketball is offered year round and, as an indoor sport, is ideal for summer and winter months.
 For great programs for Kindergarten and older, check out Fieldhouse (winter and summer) and Upward Sports (winter only).

 I9 Sports offers basketball programs beginning at age 4 at several locations throughout Frisco.
 4 and 5 year olds play 3 on 3 (half court) games.
 Hoop height is 8 ft with 25.5 inch balls.
 Practice takes place just before the game.